shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/how-to-create-a-dex-in-tezos.md

   );
 ```

-You can start the react project by doing `yarn start`.
-Then open your web page. you'll see somehing like the following image.
+You can start the React project with the command `yarn start`.
+Then open your web browser to `http://localhost:3000`, you'll see something like the following image:

 ![Tez Dex](https://i.imgur.com/QIElN7Z_d.webp?maxwidth=760&fidelity=grand)